magols/BlazorGPT/docs/setup.md

-3. Run the following commands from the **BlazorGPT** directory:
+3. Run the following commands from the **src/BlazorGPT** directory:

    ```bash
     dotnet ef database update -s '..\BlazorGPT.Web\' --context BlazorGptDBContext
    ```

-4. Run the following commands from the **BlazorGPT.Web** directory:
+4. Run the following commands from the **src/BlazorGPT.Web** directory:
    ```bash
     dotnet ef database update --context ApplicationDbContext
    ```

-5. Update the OpenAI API Key and primary model in appsettings.json (secrets.json) in the **BlazorGPT.Web** directory For OpenAI:
+5. Update the OpenAI API Key and primary model in appsettings.json (secrets.json) in the **src/BlazorGPT.Web** directory For OpenAI:
     ```json
     "PipelineOptions:Model": "gpt-3.5-turbo", // or gpt-4